-Loudina, 8 years old, and her 6 siblings tragically lost their mother during Hurricane Matthew when the house above fell on top of their home in Jérémie, Haiti.
+Loudina is an orphan at 8 years old.
+She and her 6 siblings tragically lost their mother during Hurricane Matthew when the house above fell on top of their home in Jérémie, Haiti.

 They are among the over 590,000 children in need of humanitarian assistance due to the devastating impact in Haiti of Hurricane Matthew nearly two months ago.
 Loudina’s older sister, Stephanie (23), escaped the crumbling house with the other children and her 3-month-old son Wisley, desperately seeking assistance for their mom, trapped underneath the house.

 They are all now among Haiti’s orphans, living with their aunt, Syltane Bien-Aimer, who struggles to provide for 11 people in a two-room house.
-Even in the face of ongoing Haiti hurricane relief effort, food is scarce due to the storm-wrought destruction of crops.
+Even in the face of Haiti’s hurricane relief effort, food was scarce due to the storm-wrought destruction of crops.

 If this young girl was from another part of the Caribbean would it change the way you look at this story?